Jump to Bench Planes or Block Planes

 1945 Fall / Winter - 1950 Fall / Winter

 Between the spring of 1943 through the summer of 1945 Sargent would supply the Craftsman plane line to Sears.
 In the Fall of 1945, Millers Falls resumed production of the Craftsman line with the type 15.
 This version will have the same lever cap design with a nickel finish and a new OEM stamped on the iron.
 The new OEM for Millers Falls will be 107.1.
 The cheek will continue to have the original OEM of “BB”.
 The knob and tote are stained hardwood with a single bolt securing them to the bed.
-The same tote sticker used on the type 12 will be applied at the start of the type 15.
+The same tote decal used on the type 12 will be applied at the start of the type 15.

 Late in 1948, Millers Falls went back to producing planes with rosewood and waist nuts to secure the knob and tote.
 The type 15 planes will incorporate these changes near the end of production.